rennancockles/fastapi-vo/README.md

 ### Picking a field

-Now let's create a login route with another variation of the user model by picking some fields
+Now let's create a login route with another variation of the user model by picking some fields.

-Check the examples below.

 ```Python hl_lines="5 15 43-46"